ghorwin/MasterSim/README.md

 _MasterSim_ is an FMI Co-Simulation master and programming library.
 It supports the Functional Mock-Up Interface for Co-Simulation in Version 1.0 and 2.0.
-Using the functionality of version 2.0, it implements various iteration algorithms that rollback FMU slaves and increase stablity of coupled simulation.
+Using the functionality of version 2.0, it implements various iteration algorithms that rollback FMU slaves and increase stability of coupled simulations.

 <img src="doc/screenshots/SplashScreen_MasterSim.png" width="300px"/>